 How Do I Get Started with Adopt-A-Stream?

-Do you want to get involved, but you don't know where to start?
-Follow the steps below and see how easy it is to engage and protect waterways!
+Do you want to help protect your local waterways, but don't know where to start?
+Review the points below and find out how easy it is to get involved with Georgia Adopt-A-Stream!

 Select a site to adopt.

-Georgia Adopt-A-Stream does not assign sites, so look around your neighborhood and find a stream, wetland or lake that you would like to learn about.
+Georgia Adopt-A-Stream does not assign sites, so look around your neighborhood or local park and find a stream, wetland or lake that you would like to learn about.
 We suggest you find a waterbody that is easy, safe and legal to access.
 Once you've picked a site, register it in the AAS database.
 Instructions on how to do this can be found in the Volunteer FAQs.

 Take it slow and ask questions.

 Becoming a part of Adopt-A-Stream is the beginning of a life-long learning experience.
-Biology, chemistry, geology, land use, policy, education and community spirit all have an influence on your stream, wetland or lake.
-So start slowly, ask a lot of questions, tell your neighbors what you are learning and enjoy yourself!
+Biology, chemistry, geology, land use, policy, education and community spirit all influence your stream, wetland or lake.
+So start slowly, ask questions, talk to your friends and neighbors about what you're learning, and simply enjoy yourself!